nadia643/budget-calculator/README.md

-This project was created with Udemy Course, React Tutorial and Projects Course, and is a budget calculator.
+This project is a budget calculator.

 I have styled it with SASS.